Argenis (wrestler): Lucha Libre AAA Worldwide (2008–2024)

 In 2008 he was a part of a 30 man group of young wrestlers that got a tryout with Asistencia Asesoría y Administración (AAA) head trainer Gran Apache.
 Argenis was one of only six wrestlers that made it through the rigorous trial period and won a match against the other five that gave him a job with AAA.
 The week after his tryout match he made his real AAA debut, working for the first time as Argenis, teaming with Pimpinela Escarlata, Cassandro and Billy Boy against Los Night Queens.
 Argenis was initially pushed as the "disgruntled brother of Místico".
 The push was soon halted as Argenis was nowhere near as talented in the ring as Místico and the comparison actually hurt Argenis' chances of the fans getting behind him.
 By the end of 2008 Argenis rarely worked televised matches, instead working with AAA trainers to improve in the ring.
 In early 2009 Argenis slowly returned to AAA television, often teaming with Real Fuerza Aérea in trios matches with Real Fuerza Aérea members Laredo Kid, Aero Star and Super Fly, but was not officially a member of the group.
 By mid-2009, after Real Fuerza Aérea member El Ángel left AAA Argenis was finally made an official member of the group.
-On September 26, 2009 Argenis made his first appearance at one of AAA*s major shows as he teamed with Real Fuerza Aérea members Atomic Boy and Laredo Kid to defeat Poder del Norte (Rio Bravó, Tigre Cota and Tito Santana) in the opening match of Heroes Inmortales III, in a 'Lucha o Oscuras or "Glow in the dark" Six-man tag team match that took place under a Blacklight with the wrestlers wearing fluorescent outfits.
+On September 26, 2009 Argenis made his first appearance at one of AAA's major shows as he teamed with Real Fuerza Aérea members Atomic Boy and Laredo Kid to defeat Poder del Norte (Rio Bravó, Tigre Cota, and Tito Santana) in the opening match of Heroes Inmortales III, in a Lucha a Oscuras or a "Glow in the Dark" six-man tag team match that took place under a blacklight with the wrestlers wearing fluorescent outfits.
 In June 2011, Argenis' brother Astro Boy II joined AAA and Real Fuerza Aérea under the new ring name Argos.
 On February 10, 2012, Argos turned on Argenis and Real Fuerza Aérea to join rudo group El Consejo.
 On August 11, 2013, Argenis and fellow AAA worker Drago made their debuts for All Japan Pro Wrestling in Tokyo, defeating Kenso and Sushi in a tag team match.
 Even before their first match in the promotion, Argenis and Drago were named the number one contenders to the All Asia Tag Team Championship, held by Burning members Atsushi Aoki and Kotaro Suzuki.
 In the build-up to the August 25 title match, Argenis and Drago began working against the Burning stable, defeating Aoki and Yoshinobu Kanemaru on August 14 and Suzuki and Kanemaru on August 16.
 On August 25, Argenis and Drago failed in their attempt to capture the All Asia Tag Team Championship from Aoki and Suzuki.
 On April 18, 2016, Argenis teamed up with Australian Suicide and won a four-way match to become No.1 contenders to the AAA World Tag Team Championship.
 The two received their shot on April 29, where they were unsuccessful in winning the titles.
 On March 19, 2017, Argenis won the 2017 Rey de Reyes.